 - If the design is coming from Illustrator save it as an Illustrator version 8.

-Position your image where you want it usually near the origin point, if you have followed the setup direction above the image will have adjusted to material size.
+- Position your image where you want it usually near the bottom left, if you have followed the setup direction above the image will have adjusted to material size.

 When you are ready to cut, press “Cutting” on the top